 The clinical study initiated in 2015 within the scope of "Forfait Innovation" (the "HIFI" study) and piloted by the French Association of Urology ("AFU") aimed at evaluating the reimbursement of HIFU in France.
 The patients' inclusion period closed on September 30, 2019.
 Patients included in the HIFI study will be followed for 30 months ahead of data analysis and results publication.
 During that follow-up period, we will be able to pursue patient treatments using HIFU under the specific Forfait Innovation coverage process, but these patients will not be followed as part of HIFI Study.
-In November 2020, the Study Coordinator presented interim results at the AFU annual congress.
-The results of the interim analysis (non-consolidated results) show a significantly better 24-month recurrence-free survival (i.e., the rate of salvage treatment by external beam radiotherapy and/or hormone therapy) for the patients treated with HIFU compared to the patients undergoing surgery (p<0.001).
-Additionally, urinary continence was significantly better and erectile function was significantly less impacted for the patients undergoing HIFU compared to those in the RP arm.
+In September 2021, the Study Coordinator presented 24th month interim results at the AUA annual congress and in November 2021, the 30th month interim results have been presented in AFU congress.
+The results of these interim analyses (non-consolidated results) show a significantly better 30-month recurrence-free survival (i.e., the rate of salvage treatment by external beam radiotherapy and/or hormone therapy) for the patients treated with HIFU compared to the patients undergoing surgery (p<0.001).
+Additionally, urinary continence was better and erectile function was significantly less impacted for the patients undergoing HIFU compared to those in the RP arm.
+Patients are still under follow-up until March 2022.
+The final results of this study are expected in December 2022.

 In July 2017, we, together with our academic, scientific and clinical partners, initiated a collaborative project (the "PERFUSE" project) under the "French National Investment Program for the Future".
 The overall objective of the PERFUSE project is two-fold: (i) to set-up several clinical studies to assess focal therapy using the Focal One device in view of a better understanding of focal therapy in prostate cancer management and, (ii) to prepare a change of paradigm in the treatment of prostate cancer via technical innovations such as focal therapy.
 The whole project was awarded funding of €8 million over five years.
 We, as a partner of the PERFUSE project, are to receive about €1.2 million over the period as a non-refundable grant.
-As of December 31, 2020, we received refundable grant of a total of €0.6 million.
+As of December 31, 2021, we received refundable grant of a total of €0.8 million.

 As part of PERFUSE project, several studies have already been initiated and sponsored by academic partner HCL - Edouard Herriot Hospital.
 In September 2018, we launched a Phase II multi-centric study to evaluate the efficacy and safety of HIFU focal therapy in patients with intermediate-risk single-lobed prostate cancer (the "FOCALE" study).
-170 patients are to be included in the FOCALE study.
-As of January 2021, 141 patients have already been included in this study within 13 French active centers.
+170 patients were to be included in the FOCALE study over 13 active centers.
+The last patient was included in May 2021.
+Inclusions are now closed.
 In October 2018, we initiated a Phase III, multi-centric, randomized study aiming at evaluating the efficacy of focal HIFU versus active surveillance hence reducing the need for radical treatment for low-risk prostate cancer patients (the "HIFUSA" study).
 146 patients are to be included in the study.
-As of January 2021, 58 patients have been included within 11 French active centers.
+As of January 2022, 97 patients have been included within 11 French active centers.
 In February 2020, French regulatory authorities authorized the initiation of a Phase I study aiming at evaluating the use of HIFU guided by a new imaging modality ("PSMA-PET-MRI") to evaluate prostate cancer recurrence after radiotherapy (the "PMSA" study).
-40 patients are to be included in the study.
+20 patients are to be included in the study.
 The first patient was included in this study in July 2020.
+Due to COVID-19 pandemic constraints, only three patients have been included in the study as of March 2022.